Netcracker/KubeMarine/documentation/Installation.md

             apply_command: 'calicoctl apply -f /etc/calico/ippool.yaml'
 ```

-The following is an example of uploading a compiled Jinja2 template to masters and workers without applying it:
+The following is an example of uploading a compiled Jinja2 template to control-planes and workers without applying it:

 ```yaml
 plugins: